scipy-conference/scipy_proceedings/papers/shoaib_kamil/shoaib_kamil.rst

 ------------

-It has always been a challenge for productivity programmers, such as scientists who write code to support their science, to get both good performance and ease of programming.
+It has always been a challenge for productivity programmers, such as scientists who write code to support doing science, to get both good performance and ease of programming.
 This is attested by the proliferation of high-performance libraries such as BLAS, OSKI [OSKI]_ and FFTW [FFTW]_, by domain-specific languages like SPIRAL [SPIRAL]_, and by the